 Philadelphia Bankruptcy Lawyer

 There are three chapters under the United States Bankruptcy Code which pertain to individuals and corporations: chapter 7, chapter 13, and chapter 11.
-Chapter 7 is usually used by businesses, while most individuals will file either Chapter 7 or Chapter 13.
+Chapter 11 is typically used by businesses, while most individuals will file either Chapter 7 or Chapter 13.
 The easiest way to understand the difference between these two chapters is to think of Chapter 7 as a liquidation, and Chapter 13 as a reorganization.

 The “liquidation” aspect of Chapter 7 means that the Bankruptcy Court is willing to write off (most) of your debts, but only if you liquidate your assets first.
 Not to worry, U.S. Marshals will not come knocking on your door.
 Chapter 7 is only a good idea for individuals who do not own significant assets, and do not have a high income.
 In fact, you may only file Chapter 7 if you make below your state’s average income for your family size.
 You should consult an attorney to determine your eligibility based on your family size and income.

 There are also “reasonable expenses” and exemptions that allow most people to keep all or most of their assets when filing under Chapter 7.
 Vulnerable assets are new, paid-off vehicles, luxury items such as vacation homes, boats, as well as the home in which you live, if it has significant equity.
 If you have significant assets, and you file Chapter 7 without the aid of a competent bankruptcy attorney, you may be looking at forfeiting those assets to a U.S. Trustee before being granted a discharge.

 The Bankruptcy Code allows individuals to maintain a dignified life, some savings, and even their 401(k) and still receive a discharge under Chapter 7.
 The bottom line with Chapter 7 is that it is a good option for individuals who do not own significant assets, such as a paid-in-full home or luxury vehicles.